rhenter/django-api-client/docs/pt-br/_sources/client/defaults.rst.txt

 * PAGE_SIZE

 .. note::
-  - Definition: Used define the size of the Pagination
+  - Definition: Used to define the size of the Pagination
   - Default: 100
   - Required: False

 * SLUG_FIELD

 .. note::
-  - Definition: Key used to get a endpoint resource.
+  - Definition: Key used to get a endpoint record.
 Use the same identifier you receive in payload.
   - Default: 'id'
   - Required: False